-There is a common notion, equally widespread for example in contemporary consciousness studies as in classical pramāṇa-based Buddhist and Indian epistemology, that one cannot at the same time observe the world, and be aware of oneself observing it.
+There is a common notion, equally widespread, for example, in contemporary consciousness studies as in classical pramāṇa-based Buddhist and Indian epistemology, that one cannot at the same time observe the world, and be aware of oneself observing it.
 The standard logical argument against doing both at the same time is that this would lead to infinite regress: one observes that one observes that one observes, and so on, and on, and on.
 The simpler, but perhaps even more convincing, symbolical image is that one cannot stand at the same time on a balcony and walk in the street.
-So it is argued, and in ordinary introspection one can actually observe this, that one switches very quickly between looking at the outside world and looking at the memory of how one looked at the outside world just a moment earlier.
+So it is argued - and in ordinary introspection one can actually observe this - that one switches very quickly between looking at the outside world and looking at the memory of how one looked at the outside world just a moment earlier.
 One possible reason for the mutual exclusiveness of perception and self-awareness in our ordinary waking consciousness might be that they function through the same inner instrumentation: In the Indian terminology, it is the same manas, or sense-mind, which in our ordinary consciousness either looks at the outside world through the outer senses, or at the inner world through the inner senses.
 The manas may simply not be able to do both at the same time.

 There is, however, a second way of observing oneself that actually can take place at the same time as any outer or inner action.
 This second type of self-observation can easily be confused with ordinary introspection, but it has an entirely different character.
-The main difference is that it is not based on an activity by the mind, but on a direct apprehension of reality by a pure witness consciousness $(s\bar{a}ks\bar{\imath})$.
-This second type of self-observation is depicted in the ancient Indian image of two birds, good friends, beautiful of feather, who sit in the same tree: one eats the fruit while the other watches ($Rg \ Veda \ I. 164.
-2$).
-Here what watches is not the separative, ego-centric, and sense-mediated surface mind, but a deep, silent, non-egoic, all-inclusive, pure consciousness that allows the egoic actions (and even the egoic observations) to continue somewhere in its own infinitude without being perturbed by them.
+The main difference is that it is not based on an activity by the mind, but on a direct apprehension of reality by a pure witness consciousness (sākṣī).
+This second type of self-observation is depicted in the ancient Indian image of two birds, good friends, beautiful of feather, who sit in the same tree: one eats the fruit while the other watches (Rg Veda I. 164.
+2).
+Here what watches is not the separative, ego-centric, and sense-mediated surface mind, but a deep, silent, nonegoic, all-inclusive, pure consciousness that allows the egoic actions (and even the egoic observations) to continue somewhere in its own infinitude without being perturbed by them.
 As there is no egoic centre and no boundaries to this background awareness, the question of recursion does not arise.
-The core issue here is that the consciousness that watches must be "pure" and utterly silent.
-If for some reason the "running commentary", which is so typical of the surface mind, intrudes and one notices, "Hey, look, I'm watching what is going on from my deep silent inner self!" one obviously has lost it, and gone back to the ordinary, ego-based introspection.
+The core issue here is that the consciousness that watches must be 'pure' and utterly silent.
+If for some reason the 'running commentary', which is so typical of the surface mind, intrudes and one notices, 'Hey, look,

+I'm watching what is going on from my deep silent inner self!', one obviously has lost it, and gone back to the ordinary, ego-based introspection.

-Introspection Pure witness consciousness looking with one part of the mind at other parts observing the workings of the nature from the of the mind (and at the rest of the nature) position of a pure, silent consciousness gives running commentary, silently watching volunteers value judgements, in reacts to what it observes perfect equanimity intrinsically prejudiced equal to all that comes up limited to able to penetrate the ordinary waking consciousness deeper layers of consciousness and being
+Introspection Pure witness consciousness looking with one part of the mind at other parts of the mind (and at the rest of one's nature) observing the workings of one's nature (mind, vital, body; outer, inner) from the position of a pure, silent witness intrinsically prejudiced equal to all that comes up running commentary; value judgements; reactivity silently watching, perfect equanimity dim, foggy hyper-clear daylight (as in the mountains, or after a good rain) limited to the ordinary waking consciousness able to penetrate deeper layers of consciousness and being

-Table 2.
-Introspection versus pure witness consciousness
+Table 16.2.
+Introspection versus pure witness consciousness.